Skip to main content

 What are open-ended questions?

 Open-ended questions help you to see things from the respondent’s perspective, as you get feedback in their own words instead of stock answers.
-Also, as you’re getting more meaningful answers and accurate responses, you can better analyze sentiment amongst your audience.
+Also, as you’re getting more meaningful answers and accurate responses, you can better analyse sentiment amongst your audience.

 Open-ended versus closed-ended questions